Yoshi's New Island: Critical response

 Yoshi's New Island received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 15% of critics.
 In Japan, Famitsus reviewers praised the new Eggdozer mechanic.
-Although Kyle Orland of Ars Technica found this mechanic promising, he stated that it was "used exclusively in extremely contrived situations"; similarly, Chris Schilling of Eurogamer wrote that it was "used prescriptively and predictably", while Jose Otero of IGN felt that the level designs never fully commit to the idea.
+Although Kyle Orland of Ars Technica found this mechanic promising, he stated that it was "used exclusively in extremely contrived situations"; similarly, Chris Schilling of Eurogamer wrote that it was "used prescriptively and predictably", while Jose Otero of IGN felt that the level designs never fully committed to the idea.

 Several critics praised the game's sense of charm, especially in its aesthetics.
-Additionally, Alex Culafi of Nintendo World Report and Kathryn Bailey of GamesRadar+ found nostalgia in the game's sound effects and level design.
-However, Edge magazine attributed this feeling to the game's storyline being nearly identical to that of the original Yoshi's Island, and Culafi wrote that "a successor can only lean so much on previous works before a game starts to feel a bit like a rehash".
+Additionally, Alex Culafi of Nintendo World Report and Kathryn Bailey of GamesRadar+ found nostalgia in the sound effects and level design.
+However, Edge magazine attributed this feeling to the storyline being nearly identical to that of the original Yoshi's Island, and Culafi wrote that "a successor can only lean so much on previous works before a game starts to feel a bit like a rehash".

 Thomas Blichfeldt of Gamereactor stated that several of the game's elements were nearly identical to those of the original Yoshi's Island, writing: "After a while it feels more like you're playing some sort of expansion rather than a separate game."
 Tom Mc Shea of GameSpot added that "every element of this game panders to nostalgic memories rather than forging new paths", believing that whereas Yoshi's Island DS established an identity via its unique system of swapping babies with different abilities, Yoshi's New Island recycled most of its best elements from the original game, making it forgettable.
 Peter Willington of Pocket Gamer found Yoshi's New Island to be both "a great game" and "one of the most forgettable Mario-related adventures in a while", writing that although it was "a fun re-hash" of Yoshi's Island, it lacked the original game's creative spirit.

 The game's art style proved controversial.
 Nintendo World Reports Alex Culafi wrote that the 3D visuals were among the best on the 3DS, GameSpots Tom Mc Shea referred to the artistic design as enchanting, and Pocket Gamers Peter Willington opined that the art style "never fails to look beautiful".
 Tsumori Deluxe of Famitsu said the gentle music and sound effects, combined with the painting-like graphics, gave the game a soothing atmosphere.
 Conversely, Giant Bombs Patrick Klepek stated that the aesthetic style felt half-hearted, while Slant Magazines Mike LeChevallier described the visuals as vapid and stiff.
 Similarly, Will Greenwald of PCMag panned the watercolor effect as generic, odd, and "jarringly artificial", with Kyle Orland of Ars Technica adding that the art style and animation appeared somewhat overdone and lifeless.
 Most of these reviewers agreed that the visual style lacked the flair or charm of the original Yoshi's Island, with IGNs Jose Otero and Eurogamers Chris Schilling adding that the art style was inconsistent.